alexsave/tiktok-analytics-ext/README.md

 # tiktok-addon

-This is a TikTok scraper addon for Firefox
+This is a TikTok scraper addon for Firefox.

+All info is saved to an object that maps usernames to info.
+It overwrites videos so that there are no duplicate videos for a user.
+It is only cleared when the browser is closed(?) or the extension reloaded.

 The key intuition here is that by loading the page, TikTok reponds with a bunch of data Reponses matching tiktok.com/share will respond with this format: